dotnet/arcade/Documentation/Overview.md

 - If the provided functionality will only work for a couple of repos then these won't be part of the SDK and will have to be manually referenced in a project.
 - The SDK comes with props and targets files that are imported to any repository using the SDK, or invoked by common build infrastructure.
 - These files automatically import required packages via `PackageReference` (e.g. Microsoft.DotNet.SignTool, MicroBuild.Core, etc.)
-- The SDK allows the repository to opt-into additional packages as needed (VSIX authoritng, XUnit testing etc)
+- The SDK allows the repository to opt-into additional packages as needed (VSIX authoring, XUnit testing etc)

 ### Arcade building repos Requirements
 - Arcade builds, tests, packages, signs, and publishes itself using itself and the shipping SDK/CLI